labs14-market-organizer/backend/README.md

 ### Auth

-- `square()` -> Determines if a Square user already has an account, creates an account (if needed), and returns the user
-- `google()` -> Determines if a Google user already has an account, creates an account (if needed), and returns the user
-- `facebook()` -> Determines if a Facebook user already has an account, creates an account (if needed), and returns the user
+- `findOrCreate()` -> Determines if a Facebook/Google/Square user already has an account, creates an account (if needed), and returns the user

 ### Users